What Can You Do With Natural Language Processing?

 ar the following syllable might be more likely

-In this section we include techniques and libraries that measure and identifies documents.
+In this section we include techniques and libraries that measure and analyze documents.
 For example, they can detect the language in which a document is written or measure how difficult it is to read it.
+From now on, we are strictly in the natural language processing territory: you do not search for documents that take a little time to read.
+However, you might need to understand how much time it takes to read a document so maybe you can save it for the weekend.

 There are two popular metrics of a text that can be easily implemented: reading time and difficulty of the text.
 These measurements are useful to inform the reader or to help the writer checking that the document respects certain criteria, such as being accessible to a young audience (i.e., low difficulty).